The map pack includes a the 2018 Participant guide and the GPX files.

 The event HQ is at Buxton Community School.
 This venue features a large car park, as well as post-race shower and change facilities.
 From 2018, there will be two courses.
 The usual full distance 29.5-mile with 2000m elevation , and also a 14.5-mile Half-Skyline with 900m of elevation.

-The events each have an 8 hour cut-off, (average of 3.7mph to complete the 50k).
-Also, each of the three (one on the half) manned checkpoints has interim cut-off times which are also timed at 3.7mph (50k runners).
+The events each have an 7hour (half) or 8hour (full) cut-off, (average of 3.7mph to complete the 50k).
+Also, each of the three manned checkpoints (one CP on the half) has interim cut-off times which are also timed at 3.7mph (50k runners).
 8 houirs is a generous time limit, but means that it is you cannot walk much of the course.
 If you don’t think you are quite up to that average speed, or you are relatively new to trail running then you should take on the Half which is still very challenging, and has a time limit of 7 hours (a little over 2mph).

 If you take on the full distance and do not make any cut-off, we will retire you from the course and bring you back for some early tea and cake!
 There are no medals for starting the Full, and dropping to the Half!